Frequently Asked Questions

 At this time, CYA plans for a regular-duration semester in Spring 2021, which is longer than 90 days; therefore, students will need a student visa to participate in the Spring semester.
 This process typically begins in the fall before the student goes abroad.
 Spring 2021 students can expect more information about this to be available later this fall.

-What changes have already been made to the Fall 2020 semester?
+What changes have already been made to the Fall 2020 and Spring 2021 semesters?

 : CYA has decided to implement a date change for the Fall 2020 semester.
 Dates are now September 21 - December 18, 2020.
 This adjusted schedule will still preserve the required number of contact hours and the overall richness & quality of the CYA experience.

-: CYA will also issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).
+: For Fall 2020 and Spring 2021, CYA will issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).

 How will CYA prepare me to go abroad during this time?